govuk-one-login/di-account-management-frontend/README.md

 To deploy the app:

 1. Rebase your branch onto `main`
-1. Go to the [action page](https://github.com/alphagov/di-authentication-account-management/actions/workflows/cd-only.yml) and click 'Run workflow'
+1. Go to the [action page](https://github.com/alphagov/di-account-management-frontend/actions/workflows/cd-only.yml) and click 'Run workflow'
-1. Use workflow from branch `main` - Leave this at the default unless you are modifying the workflow
+1. Use workflow from branch `main`" - Leave this at the default unless you are modifying the workflow
-1. Select `Commit SHA, branch name or tag` - Provide the SHA, branch name or tag that you wish to deploy.
+1. Select "Commit SHA, branch name or tag" - Provide the SHA, branch name or tag that you wish to deploy.
 1. Wait for the action to finish running
 1. Log into the development AWS account (`gds aws di-account-dev -l`)
 1. Go to the [CodePipeline job](https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/account-mgmt-frontend-pipeline-Pipeline-1RV59OLATETA7/view?region=eu-west-2) for the frontend